American Airlines cutting flights to South America because of COVID-19

+Aerospace & DefenseAmerican Airlines cutting flights to South America because of COVID-19

-WASHINGTON (Reuters) - American Airlines Co said on Monday it will reduce flights to some destinations in South America because the COVID-19 pandemic has reduced demand.
+American Airlines Co (AAL.O) said on Monday it will reduce flights to some destinations in South America because the COVID-19 pandemic has reduced demand.

 The U.S. airline said it was suspending service to Manaus, Brazil, from Miami until Nov.
 2 and delaying the start of service from New York to Santiago until July 2, instead of the planned May 7 start.
 It will also reduce the frequency of flights to Rio de Janeiro and Sao Paulo in Brazil, and to Lima from some U.S. airports.